hedi0/Attendance-App/README.md

 *   **Pull Request Process:**
     1. Fork the repository and create your branch from `main`.
     2. Ensure your code adheres to the existing style.
-    3. Write clear, concise commit messages.
+    3. Write clear, concise commit mes
-    4. Ope
+    4. O